Skip to main content

 • your activities and hobbies may change as the condition progresses, however, you can and should continue to enjoy your activities

-Living at home when you have a dementia
+Living at home with dementia

 In the early stages of dementia, many people are able to go about their daily lives in the same way as before their diagnosis.